cmsetzer/autocensus/readme.md

 # autocensus

 Python package for collecting American Community Survey (ACS) data from the [Census API], along with associated geospatial points and boundaries, in a pandas dataframe.
-Uses asyncio/aiohttp to request data concurrently.

 [Census API]: https://www.census.gov/developers